-Having an energy-dense food isn’t always ideal, especially when you want to cut calories for losing weight.
-However, the energy density of dried foods is what makes them great for DIY backpacking meals and Bug Out Bag food.
+Having energy-dense food isn’t always ideal, especially when you want to cut calories to lose weight.
+However, the energy density of dried foods makes them great for DIY backpacking meals and Bug Out Bag food.
 (4)

 6. High Bioavailability of Certain Nutrients

-Bioavailability is your body’s ability to absorb a certain nutrient from food.
-Dehydrating actually increases the bioavailability of certain phytochemicals, such as polyphenols and tocopherols from fruits, so the body is better able to utilize them.
+Bioavailability is your body’s ability to absorb a particular nutrient from food.
+Dehydrating increases the bioavailability of certain phytochemicals, such as polyphenols and tocopherols from fruits, so the body is better able to utilize them.
 (5)

 Various studies show that eating dried fruit reduces your likelihood of cardiovascular diseases.
 This is due to the high amount of fiber and antioxidants in dried foods.
 Further, if you are snacking on dried fruits, it’s less likely that you are snacking on junk food which contributes to heart disease.
 (6)